m4ttr4ymond/cFS-Network-Switch/documentation.md

 ## Purpose

-The purpose of the Network Switch Simulator is to create an easy method of interacting with datagrams to simulate the actions of a network switch.
-As a result, it stores a limited amount of state data for various applications, and allows users to send that data to given IPs at any point.
+The purpose of the Network Switch Simulator is to create an easy method of interacting with datagrams, and to simulate the actions of a cFS network switch.
+As a result, it stores a limited amount of state data for various applications, and allows users to send that data to given IPs at any point in time.

 ## Setup

+Before you start, make sure that you already have NodeJS and NPM installed.
+Next, clone the cFS network switch repo, `cd` into the main directory, and use the command `npm install	`.
+This will install all of the required packages.
+Next, type `npm start` and the server will start.

 ## Implementation